LIHEAP / ECAP: Eligibility – Household Composition & Other Factors

 • there is a written lease or roommate agreement that contains a specific clause stating the roomer or boarder is responsible for a specific portion of utility bills.

-When there is more than one “roof” at the same property and everyone shares a meter, they must all be included in one LIHEAP application as a single household.
+When there is more than one roof at the same property and everyone shares a meter, they must all be included in one energy assistance application as a single household.
 This may occur when some of the household members live in a recreational vehicle or garage apartment.

-The income and resources of all household members is considered in determining LIHEAP eligibility.
+The income of all household members is considered in determining energy assistance eligibility.
 This is true even when one or more members is not eligible to be included in the benefit because he or she is an undocumented or ineligible alien or did not furnish a Social Security number.

 340:20-1-4.
 Coordination and outreach